 1. May Decrease Outbreak and Frequency of Herpes Viruses

-One study using a cream combining L-lysine with herbs and zinc found that 87 percent of patients found their cold sores gone by day six of treatment, although these outbreaks usually last about 21 days.
-(3)
+One study using a cream combining L-lysine with herbs and zinc found that 87 percent of patients saw their cold sores go away by day six of treatment.
+This is significant because these outbreaks usually last about 21 days.